Reading

 2025

-A Mathematical Introduction to Electronic Structure Theory by Lin and Lu.
+A Mathematical Introduction to Electronic Structure Theory by Lin Lin and Jianfeng Lu.

-Introduction to a Renormalisation Group Method by Bauerschmidt, Brydges, and Slade.
+Introduction to a Renormalisation Group Method by Roland Bauerschmidt, David C. Brydges, and Gordon Slade.

-Lecture Notes on Quantum Algorithms for Scientific Computation by Lin.
+Lecture Notes on Quantum Algorithms for Scientific Computation by Lin Lin.

 2024

-Lectures on Optimal Transport by Ambrosio, Brué, and Semola.
+Lectures on Optimal Transport by Luigi Ambrosio, Elia Brué, and Daniele Semola.

 Fiction and Nonfiction

-American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer by Kai Bird and Martin Sherwin.
+American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer by Kai Bird & Martin Sherwin

 Mountains

-This immensely impressive description of family’s circumnavigation Mt.
+This immensely impressive description of a family’s circumnavigation of Mt.
 Olympus in Washington’s Olympic Mountains.

 This compelling report of climbing all of Wyoming’s remote 13ers by Eli Boardman.